 This is usually the most complicated part of any international move.
-So, make sure to pay attention!
 Your first move is to contact your pension fund and bank branch.
-Next, check whether you’ll be taxed in your new home.
+Next, learn more about the host country's tax laws and check whether you’ll be taxed in your new home.

 While converting your money from one currency to the next may be a last-minute thought, you’re likely to have to make a large payment, such as a down payment to your new home, at some point before your move.
 Without a foreign currency exchange specialist by your side, you may end up paying more than you should due to poor exchange rates.